haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-b.md

 - `Fetch from Swagger Hub` - once a spec is published to SwaggerHub there is an easy-to-use API to fetch it, but this way will limit the fetch process to only the latest published spec.

-- `Fetch from GitHub Actions Artifact` - once a commit is pushed to GitHub a new actions job to upload spec to GitHab's artifactory triggered, ann a few seconds later available to be fetched by branch, but this option is a bit more complicated and required more maintenance.
+- `Fetch from GitHub Actions Artifact` - once a commit is pushed to GitHub a new actions job to upload spec to GitHab's artifactory triggered, and a few seconds later available to be fetched by branch, but this option is a bit more complicated and required more maintenance.

 Whenever decided to go with one of the options, open the project directory in your favorite IDE, and create a folder named `scripts` in the project's root.